ZINC – THE POWERHOUSE THAT SUPPORTS PERFORMANCE

 ZINC SUPPORTS IMMUNITY AND SO MUCH MORE

-Zinc regulates several crucial processes in both your innate and adaptive immune system .
-Being deficient in zinc can lead to athletes becoming more susceptible to respiratory illness, particularly in the colder months.
+Zinc regulates several crucial processes in both your innate and adaptive immune system.3 Being deficient in zinc can lead to athletes becoming more susceptible to respiratory illness, particularly in the colder months.

-Apart from zinc’s well-established roll in immunity, this mineral, contributes to protein structure, regulates gene expression, metabolism and is the second most abundant trace element in the body after iron .
-Zinc deficiency can impact an athlete through hormone dysregulation (testosterone, thyroid and growth hormones to name a few) and may affect erectile function and fertility .
+Apart from zinc’s well-established role in immunity, this mineral, contributes to protein structure, regulates gene expression, metabolism and is the second most abundant trace element in the body after iron.4 Zinc deficiency can impact an athlete through hormone dysregulation (testosterone, thyroid, and growth hormones to name a few) and may affect erectile function and fertility.5

-Zinc in essential to maintaining optimum performance due to its function in metabolism and healthy cell division – essential in repairing damaged tissues after you exercise.
+Zinc is essential to maintaining optimum performance due to its function in metabolism and healthy cell division – essential in repairing damaged tissues after you exercise.

-Studies show being deficient in zinc can lead to a reduction in the number of fast twitch muscle fibres and muscle mass and performance decline.
-For Masters Athletes this is of particular relevance as ageing is also associated with sarcopenia, the age-related loss of muscle mass, muscle strength, and physical performance.
+Studies show being deficient in zinc can lead to a reduction in the number of fast-twitch muscle fibres and muscle mass and performance decline.
+For Masters Athletes this is of particular relevance as aging is also associated with sarcopenia, the age-related loss of muscle mass, muscle strength, and physical performance.

-Zinc also helps maintain blood sugar control and assists with muscle contraction during exercise, glucose metabolism and glycogen storage.
+Zinc also helps maintain blood sugar control and assists with muscle contraction during exercise, glucose metabolism, and glycogen storage.6

-Zinc also plays an essential role in antioxidant production by increasing antioxidant activity and inhibiting free radical production that may damage tissues, impact on liver function, and prevent muscle exhaustion .
+Zinc also plays an essential role in antioxidant production by increasing antioxidant activity and inhibiting free radical production that may damage tissues, impact liver function, and prevent muscle exhaustion.3

 SIGNS OF ZINC DEFICIENCY